 I love making these in what ever cookie cutter shapes I have and the birds love them.

 Mix 1/2 cup of boiling water with the Knox gelatin and stir until mixed well.
 Let it cool just a bit but not too long.
 It hardens quickly.
 Add your bird seed and mix well.
+Don’t put too much bird seed or the shape won’t hold.
 I used a bird seed with a lot of sunflower seeds since I am trying to attract the song birds.
 The bird seed with a lot of smaller seeds compacts much better in the cookie cutters and children have an easier time working with it.

 Take your straws, cut them in 3 small pieces and put one in each filled cookie cutter.
 Make sure it goes through the other side.
 You could also use chop sticks or anything else that will make a hole.
 Let sit for 24 hours.